Vang Vieng travel guide - Rusty Compass

 Vang Vieng began its tourism existence as the convenient stop for travel between the Lao capital Vientiane, and the charming historic capital, Luang Prabang, to the north.

-Vang Vieng is spectacular.
-Set by the Nam Song river and surrounded by magnificent karst mountains and serene riverside villages, it was always destined to be a hit with travellers.
+Set by the Nam Song river and surrounded by magnificent karst mountains and serene riverside villages, Vang Vieng is spectacular.
+It was always destined to be a hit with travellers.
 But something happened along the way.
-Vang Vieng was hijacked by a drug and alcohol fuelled backpacker party scene.
-The fact that this small mountain town was new to tourism when the crowds started arriving in the late 90s, made it especially lax when it came to policing vice and dangerous shenanigans.
+Way back in the 1990s, Vang Vieng was hijacked by a drug and alcohol fuelled backpacker party scene.
+The fact that this small mountain town was new to tourism when the crowds started arriving, made it especially lax when it came to policing vice and dangerous shenanigans.
 Both prospered.

 Our Vang Vieng video